samelstob/notes/management-notes/database/what-goes-around-comes-around.md

 In the mid 1970's Peter Chen proposed the ER data model as an alternative to the relational, CODASYL and hierarchical data models.

-The E-R model never gained acceptance as the underlying data model taht is implemented by a DBMS.
+The E-R model never gained acceptance as the underlying data model that is implemented by a DBMS.
 However, it has been successfully in data base schema design.